willlaws35/Project-Yoda/Read Me You Must.md

 # Concept:

-The basis of the project maintained two main parameters for an artefact to be constructed, " skin based element" and a hinged component.
+The basis of the project maintained two main parameters for an artefact to be constructed, "skin based element" and a hinged component.

 As a result of extremely loose parameters, the project gave rise to the opportunity to diversify technologies and offer the ability for innovation and creative to take form.